 If we hope to “somehow” attain to the out-resurrection, the first resurrection of the dead of mankind, we first must orient ourselves properly to the work of redemption.
 The work of redemption begins when we, in water baptism, declare that we have been crucified with Christ and resurrected with Christ.

-Every day we must allocate a part of our thinking, doing, or acting, to Christ.
+Every day, we must allocate a part of our thinking, doing, and acting, to Christ.
 We must ask His judgment of each decision we make.
 We must look to Christ continually for wisdom and strength.
 We must pray and read our Bible consistently so we can recognize His present will for us.

 Just as the living Father sent me and I live because of the Father, so the one who feeds on me will live because of me.
 (John 6:57)